ahu14/Matching-Color-Game/README.md

 # Matching-Color-Game
 Just a simple matching color game.
-(Under development) Still have error in the page.

 #### https://ahu14.github.io/Matching-Color-Game/

+## Feature :
+- Simple graphics
+- Have a gameplay instruction
+- Responsive on phone, tablet and laptop
+- Have a score viewer
+- Have a game over screen

+## Written in:
+- HTML
+- CSS
+- Vanilla JS